yetanotherchris/yetanotherchris.dev/_drafts/roadkill-update-2018-q4.md

 ---
 [Roadkill version 3](http://github.com/roadkillwiki/roadkill) has been a long time coming, over 2 years in fact.
 The main reason for this has been the volatile nature of the .NET ecosystem of the past few years, and uncertainty of the .NET Standard/.NET Core roadmap, up until project.json was ditched recently.

+This post has an update on the status of the project and its various parts.<!--more-->

 #### Converting to .NET Core beta, 1.1, 2.1

 The conversion started with a standard .NET Framework to .NET Core upgrade.
 This took about 6 months of my free time, and eventually got nowhere as the [number of changes between the framework was so great.](https://gist.github.com/yetanotherchris/197963aec1872c40bba515f8f95b7e0f)

 I changed direction at the start of the year, and have now moved to a direct re-write of Roadkill, moving to an API-first approach.

 Roadkill v3 is an API project, and a website project.